 Whenever Alex Ovechkin decides to retire, he could very well be considered the greatest goal scorer in hockey history when he does.
 By the time he was 33 years old, he had scored 658 goals.
-He has since eclipsed the 700-goal mark during the 2019-20 season.
+He has since eclipsed the 700-goal mark, which he did so in 2019-20.
 If there could ever be a player capable of reaching Wayne Gretzky’s mark of 894 for tops overall, it would be Ovechkin.

 Much of that stems from the consistency in which “the Great Eight” has scored prolifically.
 He has never scored less than 32 goals in a season.
 Eight times Ovechkin has reached 50 goals or higher.
 His career best came in his third season (2007-08) when he scored 65 goals in 82 games.